sabir-aspose/words-docs-com/en/sharepoint/aspose-words-for-sharepoint-documentation/introducing-aspose-words-for-sharepoint/_index.md

 Use Aspose.Words for SharePoint with the following products:

-- Windows SharePoint Services 3.0 (WSS)
-- Microsoft Office SharePoint Server 2007 (MOSS)
-- Microsoft SharePoint Foundation 2010
 - Microsoft SharePoint Server 2010
 - Microsoft SharePoint Server 2013
 - Microsoft SharePoint Server 2016
+- Microsoft SharePoint Server 2019
 - x32 and x64 servers supported.

 There are no additional system requirements.